COST GUIDES

 Labour costs to install the solar panels are typically included in the quote.
 But as a guide, expect to pay around £300 per day, per installer.

-Tip: When hiring a solar panel installer, remember to look for accreditation from the MCS (Microgeneration Certification Scheme).
+When hiring a solar panel installer, remember to look for affiliation with the MCS (Microgeneration Certification Scheme).

 Solar panel cost: Job estimator tool